A Little Life

 A Little Life is a 2015 novel by American writer Hanya Yanagihara.
-Despite its length and difficult subject matters, it became a critically acclaimed best seller.
+Lengthy and tackling difficult subject matter, it garnered critical acclaim, was shortlisted for the 2015 Man Booker Prize and the National Book Awards, and became a best seller.

+Set primarily in New York City, the story chronicles the lives of four friends as they grapple with substance abuse, sexual assault and depression.

 Structure

 A Little Life follows a chronological narrative with flashbacks frequently interspersed throughout.
 The novel's narrative perspectives shift throughout the story's progression.
 During the beginning of the novel, a third-person omniscient perspective privileging the thoughts of Jude, Willem, JB and Malcolm is employed.
 As the story gradually shifts its focus towards Jude, its perspective progressively molds entirely around each character's interactions with Jude and the experiences of Jude himself.
 This literary perspective is punctuated by first-person narratives told by an older Harold, nine years in the future.

 The book is divided into seven parts: